-Energy Gels will often “wake you up” in a very noticeable way and make you feel envigarated while racing.
+Energy gels will often “wake you up” in a very noticeable way and make you feel envigorated while racing.

-These gels deliver a fast and appropriate dose of carbohydrate providing much needed energy.
+These sports gels deliver a fast and appropriate dose of carbohydrate providing much needed energy.

 The carbohydrates in these supplements are absorbed into the blood stream supplying the body with much needed calories and nutrients.
 This helps fuel energy levels, delay muscular fatigue, raise blood sugar levels and enhance performance and recovery.